 Undergraduate researchers have been heavily engaged in our Appalachian efforts, both as part of a five-year REU Site program (1997-2002), and individually - some 70 students have taken part in and "run with' pieces of this work over the years.
 This and my longstanding involvement with the Council on Undergraduate Research has led me into a range of scholarly directions in the broad area of geoscience education.

-I'm currently involved in an NSF Transforming Undergraduate Education in STEM Program-funded project that seeks to expand the classroom use of geoanalytical research activities for undergraduates and test their educational benefits, making use of the remotely operable FCAEM electron microprobe and scanning electron microscope instruments in introductory and upper-level geoscience courses at four different FL colleges and universities; and we have completed work on the GEODE (Google Earth for Onsite and Distance Education), an NSF-TUES national-scale project seeking to engage geoscience faculty in the use of Google Earth-based educational resources and in testing their effectiveness.
+I recently completed an NSF Transforming Undergraduate Education in STEM Program-funded project that helped expand the classroom use of geoanalytical research activities for undergraduates and test their educational benefits, making use of the remotely operable FCAEM electron microprobe and scanning electron microscope instruments in introductory and upper-level geoscience courses at four different FL colleges and universities; and we have completed work on the GEODE (Google Earth in Onsite and Distance Education) NSF-TUES national-scale project that has sought to engage geoscience faculty in the use of Google Earth-based educational resources and in testing their effectiveness.
 These projects build on my earlier efforts, piloting microprobe-based investigations in a mineralogy/petrology course at USF, and in helping develop "MARGINS Mini-Lessons," in which the interrogation of research datasets from past NSF-MARGINS projects is facilitated via a specialized geospatial platform (GeoMapApp).
-A newly funded project will focus on the development and testing of scientifically accurate animations of deep-earth geological processes for use in introductory and upper-level classrooms (for examples of such animations, click HERE ).
+A recently funded NSF-IUSE project focuses on the development and testing of scientifically accurate animations of deep-earth geological processes for use in introductory and upper-level classrooms (for examples of such animations, click HERE ).

 From 2003-2005 I served as the Geosciences Program Director in the Division of Undergraduate Education at the NSF, and since that time I have been heavily involved in faculty development efforts for geoscientists on a national scale.
-The RTUGeoEd project (an NSF-TUES Type 2 collaborative effort, with Jill Singer at Buffalo State College) seeks to help faculty identify and address "on the ground" challenges in geoscience education through the development of classroom implementation and/or resource development projects to be submitted to the NSF for grant support.
-I am on the convening committee for the Summit on the Future of Undergraduate Geoscience Education (which has held several events:most recently on January 8-10, 2016), which seeks both to identify the state-of-the-art in Bachelor's level geoscience educational practice for the benefit of our community today, and respond to emerging needs in the discipline, and as regards STEM education generally, into the future.
+The RTUGeoEd project (an NSF-TUES Type 2 collaborative effort, with Jill Singer at Buffalo State College) sought to help faculty identify and address "on the ground" challenges in geoscience education through the development of classroom implementation and/or resource development projects to be submitted to the NSF for grant support.
 I was a presenter in the 2015 National Research Council Convocation on the Integration of Discovery-Based Research into Undergraduate STEM Curricula, which seeks to engage faculty and institutions across the STEM disciplines in bringing undergraduate research a "high impact" educational practice, into wider use in introductory-level science courses as a means of growing the number of STEM graduates nationally - the convocation report outlines a range of strategies and practices, including our work with remotely operable instrumentaiton.
 Both the GEODE project and our remote instruments Type 2 effort involves extensive faculty development opportunities to help put these new instructional tools and practices in the hands of all the earth sciences faculty who may benefit from them.